 With luck, the coming years will bring new discoveries about Leyster, as art historians, dealers, and other cultural professionals continue their work of restoring this female Old Master to her rightful place of honor in the art historical record.

-Judith Leyster’s Boy Playing the Flute, 1630s, is included in the CODART Canon as one of 100 Dutch/Flemish masterpieces (per a vote by CODART curator-members).
+As of December 2019, Judith Leyster’s Boy Playing the Flute, 1630s, is included in the CODART Canon as one of 100 Dutch/Flemish masterpieces (per a vote by CODART curator-members).
 The original is held at Nationalmuseum in Stockholm, Sweden.
 The painting is reproduced on an Art Herstory note card.
 For more information about this card and one other that reproduces a Leyster work, visit the Art Herstory Shop.